 On a more personal note, in an attempt to illustrate the meaning of this Bible study, when I decided to go into full-time ministry back in college, I would soon turn down professional contracts to play in the NBA.
-In denying myself that, I chose instead to live on $7,500 a year and travel the world, playing with Athletes in Action and preaching the Gospel at the halftimes of our games.
+In denying myself that, I chose instead to live on $7,500 a year and travel the world, playing with Athletes in Action and preaching the gospel at the halftimes of our games.
 That act of self-denial has continually shaped my commitment to Christ and career choices.
-For the decades since, I have continually made determinations to make my life count for Christ, not self, that have stemmed from personal acts of self-denial.
-God has blessed such actions in my life and He will in your life, too.
+For the decades since, I have consistently made determinations to make my life count for Christ, not self—decisions that have stemmed from personal acts of self-denial.
+God has blessed such actions in my life, and He will in your life, too.

 I therefore encourage you to consider making decisions that require humbleness and self-denial as you grow in His Word.